emschu/oerc/README.md

 - **Collecting TV program data** of 28 TV channels (`oerc fetch`)
 - **Search for interesting program** items by looking for your own keywords (`oerc search`)
 - Running an **HTTP backend server** to access program data in JSON format (`oerc server`)
-- Running a (local) HTTP server to serve a **client web application** in your browser to view the program data and your personal program recommendations (`oerc server`)
+- By default the server contains a small **client web application** for your browser to view the program data and your personal program recommendations

 With the help of `oerc` you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.